 - ¾ cup raisins

 Place a baking sheet on center rack of oven and heat to 350 degrees.
-I like rectangular crackers so used two 8.5″ x 4.5″ loaf pans but you can mix and match mini-loaf pans.
+I like rectangular crackers so use a 8.5″ x 4.5″ loaf pan but you can mix and match mini-loaf pans.
 Whatever you choose, make sure to liberally butter the loaf pans.